 2. The Last Supper captures a climactic moment.

-Everyone knows the painting depicts Jesus' last meal with his apostles before he was captured and crucified.
-But more specifically, da Vinci wanted to capture the instant just after Jesus reveals that one of his friends will betray him, complete with reactions of shock and rage from the apostles.
-In da Vinci's interpretation, the moment also takes place just before the birth of the Eucharist, with Jesus reaching for the bread and a glass of wine that would be the key symbols of this Christian sacrament.
+Everyone knows the painting depicts Jesus's last meal with his apostles before he was captured and crucified.
+But more specifically, Leonardo da Vinci wanted to capture the instant just after Jesus reveals that one of his friends will betray him, complete with reactions of shock and rage from the apostles.
+In Leonardo da Vinci's interpretation, the moment also takes place just before the birth of the Eucharist, with Jesus reaching for the bread and a glass of wine that would be the key symbols of this Christian sacrament.

 3. You won't find it in a museum.

 Although The Last Supper is easily one of the world’s most iconic paintings, its permanent home is a convent in Milan, Italy.
 And moving it would be tricky, to say the least.
-Da Vinci painted the religious work directly (and fittingly) on the dining hall wall of the Convent of Santa Maria delle Grazie back in 1495.
+Leonardo da Vinci painted the religious work directly (and fittingly) on the dining hall wall of the Convent of Santa Maria delle Grazie back in 1495.

 4. Although it’s painted on a wall, it's not a fresco.

 Frescos were painted on wet plaster.
-But da Vinci rejected this traditional technique for several reasons.
+But Leonardo da Vinci rejected this traditional technique for several reasons.
 First off, he wanted to achieve a grander luminosity than the fresco method allowed for.
-But the bigger problem with frescos—as da Vinci saw it—was that they demanded the painter rush to finish his work before the plaster dried.
+But the bigger problem with frescos—as Leonardo da Vinci saw it—was that they demanded the painter rush to finish his work before the plaster dried.